Prague Experience logoPrague tourist information & travel guide logo

 Prague Castle

-Prague Tourism Fact: In 1992, the historical centre of Prague, all 866 hectares, was listed in the UNESCO World Cultural and Natural Heritage Register.
+Prague Tourism Fact: In 1992, the entire historical centre of Prague, all 866 hectares, was listed in the UNESCO World Cultural and Natural Heritage Register.

 Old Town Square in Prague